All about Shoes

 What Should I Do If I Fall Between Two Sizes?

-When your measurements land between two sizes on the chart, choose the larger size.
+Go with the larger size.
 A slightly roomier shoe is more comfortable than one that's too tight.

 Blog posts